SymbioticLove/SymbioticLove/README.md

 <a href="mailto:matthew@symbiotic.love?subject=Employment%20Inquiry" alt="Reach out to me">matthew@symbiotic.love</a> with any offers of employment, corp-to-corp or W2.
 <div>&nbsp</div>
 This GitHub profile, while tied into our business, serves as my personal portfolio.
 The code is mine and mine alone, across all languages and syntaxes.
-I have no technical speciality.
 <div>&nbsp</div>
 I have recently joined HackerRank.
 These are <a href="https://www.hackerrank.com/fordmatthew501?hr_r=1" target="_blank" rel="noopener noreferrer">my certifications</a>.
 <div>&nbsp</div>